-The world's biggest logistics company maintains its largest African hub facilities in Lagos.
-Kerwin Datu takes a tour and learns how logistics operators and local authorities are learning to keep goods moving and make the industry more sustainable in the face of increasing congestion in wealthy and poor cities alike.
+The world's biggest logistics company maintains its largest African hub in Lagos.
+Kerwin Datu take a tour and learn how logistics operators and local authorities are learning to make the industry more sustainable.

 Lots of 'solutions' get presented at events like the Urban and Housing Development conference in Cape Town, but can a model be sustainable if it excludes large parts of the city?